MARKETING - 2022/3

 Methods of Teaching / Learning

 The teaching and learning strategy is designed to provide a framework of theoretical marketing concepts supported by real world examples.
 Students will be provided with a range of delivery methods to facilitate their learning and also to address various levels within the cohort.
+A one-hour lecture will take place every week and a two-hour seminar biweekly.
+The seminars will be based on Marketing cases studies and will give students practical understanding of current issues.

 Lecture notes and additional material will be made available on SurreyLearn and regular exercises will be set to test students’ understanding on an on-going basis.